What Is a Tack Weld and How Is It Used?

 Fit-Up Before Final Welding

-Gap Control And Alignment
+Gap Control and Alignment

-Standard tacks go within the joint, where they resist movement and preserve a tight fit for the final weld.
 If you need to span a separation, bridge tacks alternate between both pieces and help stop the gap from opening further.
 This control reduces distortion and warping by keeping heat effects localized and geometry stable.

 Low-Volume Assembly Applications

-In low-volume assembly, tack welds are often the most practical choice because they hold parts temporarily while still leaving room for adjustment before final welding.
-You get precise alignment without locking yourself into a permanent joint too soon.
-That flexibility matters in custom builds, prototypes, and complex fabrications.
+In low-volume assembly, tack welds often work well because they hold parts temporarily and still leave room for adjustment.
+You get precise alignment without making a permanent joint too soon.

 • They provide temporary holding for fit-up and rework.